 I prefer turbinado sugar over granulated sugar, but it doesn't dissolve as well as regular sugar.
 Crushing the granules with a mortar and pestle makes coarser sugars finer and easier to dissolve in coffee, tea, and cocktails.
 It's another reason why I love my mortar and pestle.

 Just like the flavored salts, you can also make flavored sugars.
 Try adding in some citrus zest or spices to flavor the sugar.
-Check out some of our favorite recipes.

 15. Crush Berries